 The Master of Science in Nursing (MSN) program uses as its foundation the baccalaureate in nursing degree.
-The MSN curriculum is designed to prepare clinical nurse leaders (advanced generalists) or clinical systems administrators (CSA) and, as a secondary goal, to establish a foundation for future doctoral study in nursing.
+The MSN curriculum is designed to prepare nurses for careers in administration and education.
+In addition, this degree establishes a foundation for future doctoral study in nursing.
 Emphasis is placed on preparing graduates with advanced competencies in nursing practice and advanced role knowledge to meet the demands of the changing health care environment.
 Students complete requirements for master's degree core courses, role core and/or support courses, and advanced nursing practice courses.

 The MSN program is designed to prepare nurses who:

 - Analyze theoretical concepts and knowledge from nursing and other disciplines relevant to advanced nursing practice in the provision and improvement of health care.

 - Assume leadership in designing, managing and implementing quality, cost-effective and innovative services to clients in a variety of health care settings.

 - Incorporate knowledge of population-based care and cultural influences in ensuring appropriate and sensitive health care.

 - Influence health policy formulation and implementation to address socioeconomic and health care issues.

 - Demonstrate proficiency in analyzing and utilizing research from nursing and other relevant disciplines to improve practice.

 - Engage in a systematic process of moral reasoning and values-based dialogue to resolve/address ethical dilemmas/situations.

 - Demonstrate competency in an advanced nursing role.